Air14: History

 Until 1991, when Switzerland celebrated its 700th formation jubilee, most Swiss airshows had been organized by civilians.
 Prior to that year, the Swiss Air Force participated in various military and civilian events only.
 There were no regular airshows organized by the military except one yearly open day at Dübendorf Air Base during the Air Force Flight Competitions (Armeeflugmeisterschaften) and small partly public open doors designated to airmen family members in the militia of Switzerland's recruits training.
 Notable demonstrations were held in 1974 at Dübendorf, Payerne and Locarno, commemorating 50 years of military flying, attracting 100,000 people at Dübendorf.
 Private organizers also introduced foreign military aircraft, such as the Harrier during the Flying Days in Bex and several airshows at Sion Airport 1982, 1986, 1989 and 1997.

 After the end of the Cold War, invitations were sent to former Eastern bloc countries for and during the first airshow in Payerne held 1991, on the occasion of 700 years of Switzerland and 50 years of Ueberwachungsgeschwader (Surveillance Squadron), where Mi-24 Hind helicopters were flown at the show as well as the United States Air Force Thunderbirds demonstration team.
 During Air94 on 26 and 27 August 1994, Patrouille Suisse celebrated its 30th anniversary using the Hawker Hunter jet.
 At the peak of this event, a formation flight of 40 Hunters marked its withdrawal from service.

 Decision was made to hold one airshow per decade.
 Therefore, the following show took place as Air04 on 4 and 5 September 2004, commemorating 90 years of military aviation and 40 years of Patrouille Suisse at Payerne airbase.
 Some 275,000 people visited the military spectacle involving 186 aircraft, highlighted by an unusual joint flight of five aerobatics teams.

 The next airshow due in 2014 provided several jubilees such as the Swiss Air Force's centenary, 50 years of Patrouille Suisse and PC-7 Team celebrating its 25th anniversary.
 It was also decided to keep the airshow open every day for a two weeks period, involving a reduced demonstration programme during the week and comprehensive static display for all interested parties.
 In the end, Air14 lasted 10 days in total with the Swiss display teams flying one demonstration per day at least.
-Air24 in 2024 is supposed to be a one-weekend show again.
+Air24 never took place due to costs.